-The Careers Adviser works in conjunction with the Director of Sixth Form/Careers Leader, Mr Matthew Fletcher, Heads of Year and Tutors to ensure the implementation of our Careers Policy.
+The Careers Adviser works in conjunction with the Head of Upper School/Careers Leader, Mr Simon Jones, Heads of Year and Tutors to ensure the implementation of our Careers Policy.
 In October 2016 The Boswells School received re-accreditation for the Recognition of Quality Award (RoQA) for Careers Education, Information, Advice and Guidance Award.
 We also achieved the Quality in Careers Standard in October 2016.
 In May 2015 The Boswells School was awarded the Recognition of Quality Award in Work Related Learning.

 Mrs Page is a fully qualified Careers Advisor with a Level 6 Diploma in Career Guidance and Development.
 She is in school full time, offers individual, impartial Careers interviews and is always available to offer help and support to students.
 Careers office (B4) is located opposite Miss Noble’s office where students are welcome to pop in anytime.